wistia/wistia-open-docs/_posts/pardot.md

 ## Track video-related events from your website in Pardot

 With the [Wistia Connector enabled in Pardot](#get_set_up), data about how every person watches the videos on your website will feed directly into your Pardot account.
-You'll see:

-- stuff
-- things
-- other really quite wonderful things

-### The Video Report

 Know that _Email_ report in Pardot, where you can track the performance of all your email campaigns?
 Well, now you've got a report _just like that one_, but for all of your embedded Wistia videos.

+Behold, the Video report:

 {% post_image hashed_id: 'b9fd61e0f1befe34ec2fc3332ebff37f957d2b65', class: 'center' %}

-In the Video report, you can see:

-- How your videos are performing across the board
-- How many prospects have watched each video
-- Every individual person who watched each video
-- How they watched it, second-by-second.
+In the Video report you can see how your videos are performing across the board, and drill down to measure the activity on each one.
+For each video, you can see every prospect or visitor that watched it:

+{% post_image hashed_id: 'fd465c2e6e5abddfdffc0f243ba4fcbbc8b12656', class: 'center' %}

+Then for each prospect and visitor, you can see a full record of which videos they've watched, and even how _much_ of the video they watched, down to the second:

+{% post_image hashed_id: '6edff3dd501f556bdbb8c4447526d65b019eb9d7', class: 'center' %}

 ## Using video events to score leads
 Want to adjust prospect scores based on video data?
 Me too.
 Let's do this.